 Stanziale’s volunteer leadership includes the transformation of North Carolina State University’s (NCSU) landscape architecture curriculum into one that balances insightful design with pragmatic professionalism and the establishment of Urban Land Institute’s (ULI) Research Triangle District Council, which now supports more than 700 members, as well as being a founding member of the ULI Carolinas including five district councils across North and South Carolina.
 By bringing together diverse minds and professions and actively engaging with the people of his state, Stanziale has unleashed the power of landscape architecture and placed it at the center of the transformation of the communities he works in.

 “In my experience, the journey is just as important as the destination and is best traveled with a collection of diverse minds.
 In celebrating the fact that we’re not all like-minded, we bring together diverse professions to achieve successful, integrated solutions,” said Stanziale.
 “I am humbled by this recognition from the American Society of Landscape Architects and honored to stand alongside 30 talented fellows who will be inducted this year from across the country, all with diverse backgrounds and significant contributions, who share a similar passion for advancing our profession.”

 A true testament to his leadership and community impact, Stanziale will also direct the NCSU College of Design Board as 2018-2019 president, strengthening his role as a key advisor to the dean of the College and influencing the larger design community.
 The college includes the departments of architecture, landscape architecture, interior, industrial and graphic design as well as art and design.

-This year’s Council of Fellows are being inducted during an investiture ceremony at the annual ASLA Conference and Expo, held Oct.
-21 in Philadelphia.
-For more information on this year’s fellows, see the May issue of ASLA’s LAND magazine.
+This year’s Council of Fellows was inducted during an investiture ceremony at the annual ASLA Conference and Expo, held Oct.
+22 in Philadelphia.
+For more information on this year’s fellows, see the full profiles here.